What is the Feldenkrais Method of somatic education?

 There is always room for improvement.
 You can learn to do what you already do well, more easily, with less effort, so there is energy left over to go even further.
 Many of Feldenkrais’ biggest adherents are professionals who strive to be their best — Yehudi Menuhin, Martina Navratilova, Dame Judi Dench, to name a few.
 Weight lifters find the weights seem lighter, tennis players and golfers find their swing more effortless, runners go farther, and performing artists feel they can dance or play the night away.

-How is the Feldenkrais Method different from massage?
+How is the Feldenkrais Method Different from Massage?

 Massage involves soft tissue manipulation.
 Massage therapists work with muscles and soft tissue.
-The Feldenkrais Method® is an approach that seeks to effect change by working with your nervous system.
+The Feldenkrais Method® is an approach that seeks to affect change by working with your nervous system.
 Your brain directs the nervous system and is in charge of your movement patterns, so if you want to change your movements you must literally change your mind.
 As new neural pathways are formed in your brain, you can safely regulate and coordinate your movements, organizing yourself for effective action in the world.

 How is the Feldenkrais Method different from yoga?